6 Formulas and Functions

 1. Start with a new worksheet.

-3. Select cell A7 and then click on button Autosum.
+3. Select cell A7, and then click the Autosum button.

 Figure 6.5: Selection borders around cells to sum.

-Excel places a selection border around the cells that you probably want to sum.
-If this is not the area you want to sum, then select with the mouse the correct area.
+Excel places a selection border around the cells that it assumes you want to sum.
+If this is not the correct range, use the mouse to select the desired area.

-1. Confirm the selection by one of the following actions:
+1. Confirm the selection by doing one of the following:

-• Click on button Enter in front of of the formula bar.
+• Click the Enter button, , in the formula bar.

 • Press the Enter key on the keyboard.